The Real You Every Time: Authenticity in Business Photography

 • The story behind why you started your business

-• Your actual workspace (messy desk and all)
+• Your actual workspace (messy desk and

 • The coffee shop where you do your best thinking